-- A letter(s) from a Qualified Healthcare Provider describing an Applicant's physical or mental condition and specifying housing conditions required because of the condition;

-- (ii) For Reasonable Accommodation requests, reliable documentation from a Qualified Healthcare Provider or professional non-medical service agency, whose function it is to provide services to the disabled.
+- A letter(s) from a Qualified Healthcare Provider describing an Applicant's physical or mental condition and specifying housing conditions required because of the condition; - (ii) For Reasonable Accommodation requests, reliable documentation from a Qualified Healthcare Provider or professional non-medical service agency, whose function it is to provide services to the disabled.
 Documentation should verify that the Applicant or a member of his/her Household is disabled under the applicable definitions in Federal and State law and describe the limitations attributable to the disability.
-Documentation must also describe how the accommodation being requested will overcome or alleviate those limitations;
+Documentation must also describe how the accommodation being

-- (iii) Police reports;

-- (iv) Civil Rights incident reports;

-- (v) Copies of restraining orders;

-- (vi) Any other documentation that provides the BHA with evidence of Super Priority criteria. - c) Mitigation Vouchers The BHA will provide three hundred (300) Mitigation Vouchers to be issued over the next five years to priority one, non-elderly disabled applicants in accordance with the Boston Housing Authority Designated Housing Plan who would have otherwise been called in for screening for a public housing unit.
+- requested will overcome or alleviate those limitations; - (iii) Police reports; - (iv) Civil Rights incident reports; - (v) Copies of restraining orders; - (vi) Any other documentation that provides the BHA with evidence of Super Priority criteria. - c) Mitigation Vouchers The BHA will provide three hundred (300) Mitigation Vouchers to be issued over the next five years to priority one, non-elderly disabled applicants in accordance with the Boston Housing Authority Designated Housing Plan who would have otherwise been called in for screening for a public housing unit.
 These applicants will be given the opportunity to apply for a Section 8 Housing Choice Mitigation Voucher at the time that they would have otherwise been called into screening for a public housing unit.
-If a Housing Choice Mitigation Voucher is not immediately available these individuals will be placed on waiting list and will be drawn in accordance with the Administrative Plan based on their Mitigation Voucher application. - (d) City of Boston Interagency Council on Housing and Homelessness (ICHH) Programs Priority:

-(1) The Social Innovation Financing (SIF) Program

-The Social Innovation Financing (SIF) Housing Program is a supported housing program serving chronically homeless individuals in the City of Boston.
-The Boston Public Health Commission (BPHC) and the BHA have partnered to create this program which seeks to serve 25 chronically homeless individuals over a two year period.
-The BPHC will provide services through funding received from the Department of Housing and Community Development (DHCD).
-The BHA will provide a total of 25 vouchers over the next two years.
-The BPHC will identify qualified SIF individuals and directly refer to them to the BHA, providing a homeless certification and all required eligibility documents, wherein the BHA shall screen for HCVP eligibility.
+If a Housing Choice Mitigation Voucher is not immediately available these individuals will be placed on waiting list and will be drawn in accordance with the Administrative Plan based on their Mitigation Voucher application. - (d) City of Boston Interagency Council on Housing and Homelessness (ICHH) Programs Priority: - (1) The Boston Copperative Agreement to Benefit Homeless Individuals (CABHI) is a supported housing program serving chronically homeless individuals in the City of Boston with cooccurring mental illness and substance abuse.
+The Boston Public Health Commission (BPHC) and the BHA have partnered to create this program which seeks to serve no less than ninety (90) chronically homeless individuals over a three (3) year period.
+The BPHC will provide services through funding received from a three (3) year grant from the U.S. Department of Health and Human Services Substance Abuse and Mental Health Services Administration (SAMHSA).
+The BPHC will identify and refer qualified applicants to the BHA wherein the BHA shall screen for HCVP eligibility.